List of K Idioms:

 not know whether to laugh or cry: to be very upset and frustrated about something.

 - When the doctor’s office told me the first available appointment was five months later, I didn’t know whether to laugh or cry.

 - When I dropped my iPhone in the toilet, I didn’t know whether to laugh or cry.

 - It’s final exam week so I’ve got to knuckle down and finally start studying.

 - I didn’t do anything all morning but I was able to knuckle down and finish my report this afternoon.

 Have you signed-up for my free newsletter?
 I include an audio magazine article every month that's choc full of new vocabulary and idioms.

 You can also find many idiom definitions in one of the online learner's dictionaries.

 For English learners it's most important to focus on understanding and remembering idioms.
 You don't have to worry about using them in speech, especially at the beginning.
 It's really easy to make mistakes.

-It's still a good idea to practicing writing your own sentences because this will help clarify your understanding of idioms and also help you remember them better.
-So this is an opportunity for you to practice and get feedback because I will revise any mistakes in your practice sentences.
+It's still a good idea to practice writing your own sentences because this will help clarify your understanding of idioms and also help you remember them better.
+So this is an opportunity for you to practice and get feedback, because I will revise any mistakes in your practice sentences.